KennyS404/mars-rover/README.md

 Before starting, ensure you meet the following requirements:

-- You have Node.js (version 16) installed via nvm
+- You have Node.js (version 16 or 17) installed via nvm
 - You have Yarn installed on your system
 - Docker is installed to facilitate running the project in containers
 - The recommended operating system is Linux or macOS.
 Windows with WSL2 is also compatible.